-You will be asked to attend only one visit.
+You will be asked to attend two visits over a period of one year.

 Are any of the tests risky?

 The scan is safe, but it is quite noisy and it does require you to stay still.
 To reduce these difficulties, you will be able to listen to music and you can bring some along with you.
 It will be much easier to lie still if you lie comfortably.
 The researchers have a lot of experience increasing comfort levels using various pillows and soft straps.
 Please do not hesitate to tell them which ones you like.
 If you find the scan too uncomfortable it can quickly be stopped.